-- The DSL will always be on standby for all residential events. - The Director or a volunteering teacher lead will be on site at all times for residential events. - Mentors should avoid being alone with an individual pupil. - If mentors are visiting students in their room, the doors should be propped open. - Mentors will always have separate bathrooms and changing rooms to students.
+- The DSL will always be on standby for all residential events. - The Director of Service and Partnerships or a nominated teacher lead will be on site at all times for residential events. - Mentors should avoid being alone with an individual pupil. - If mentors are visiting students in their room, the doors should be propped open. - Mentors will always have separate bathrooms and changing rooms to students.